victorvogelpoel/Dramatic.Asaph/README.md

 I collect great images from photo sites and use various devices and apps to visit these sites.
 The Asaph picker can only be used on a PC; sometimes mailing myself the url of the photo page is the only thing I can resort to on other devices.
 An automated workflow enables me to read the photo page urls from my mail box and use the module's **Publish-AsaphImage** to register the photo into my Asaph sites.

 ### "Dramatic"? ###
-It's short for Dramatic Development, my coding brand.
+It's short for *Dramatic Development*, my coding brand.

 ## Installation ##
-Copy the files into directory "~\WindowsPowerShell\Modules\Dramatic.Asaph".
+Copy the files into directory "**%userprofile%\Documents\WindowsPowerShell\Modules\Dramatic.Asaph**".
 You may need to create the directory first:

-1. In directory "~\Documents" (C:\Users\\[YOURACCOUNT]\Documents), create a folder "WindowsPowerShell", if it is not there already.
+1. In directory "%userprofile%\Documents\" (C:\Users\\[YOURACCOUNT]\Documents), create a folder "WindowsPowerShell", if it is not there already.
-2. In directory "~\Documents\WindowsPowerShell", create folder "Modules", if it is not there already.
+2. In directory "%userprofile%\Documents\WindowsPowerShell", create folder "Modules", if it is not there already.
-3. In directory "~\Documents\WindowsPowerShell\Modules\", create directory "Dramatic.Asaph".
+3. In directory "%userprofile%\Documents\WindowsPowerShell\Modules\", create directory "Dramatic.Asaph".
-4. Copy the files from this GIT repository to folder "~\Documents\WindowsPowerShell\Modules\Dramatic.Asaph".
+4. Copy the files from this GIT repository to folder "%userprofile%\Documents\WindowsPowerShell\Modules\Dramatic.Asaph".

 ## Features ##